 Vapor devices were made as an alternative to smoking traditional tobacco cigarettes.
 Big e-cig companies claimed that using an e-cigarette can decrease the chances of a smoker developing lung cancer and had promised that the product would not be addictive like regular cigarettes that contain nicotine.
 Health professionals have argued though that the risks of e-cigarettes pose a greater threat to consumers.

-Vape pens not only contain nicotine (which has proven to be addictive drug), but e-cigarettes also include harmful chemicals such as:
+Vape pens not only contain nicotine (which has proven to be an addictive drug), but e-cigarettes also include harmful chemicals such as:

 Why Are Vape Pens Exploding?